arbmarton/shaper_homework/README.md

 If the compiled software is ran outside of the development environment the files need to placed in the following folder relative from the .exe: ${exepath}/../testfiles/
 The software should give you error messages to the console should something go awry.
 (But no guarantees :))

+The source-code high level usage is basically creating a Converter object, and calling convert() on it.
+If you wish to apply geometric transformations, you should do them before calling convert(), by calling the appropriate functions on the Converter object.

 # How to extend
 You need to add your file format to the SupportedInputFormats and SupportedOutputFormats enums, inherit from the I_OutWriter and the I_InputParser interfaces, and override the write() and parse() functions.
 The error messages should guide you through the rest.